aws-samples/sample-blockchain-data-agent/README.md

-# Data Processing Agent with Strands Agents on AWS
+# Blockchain Data Processing Agent with Strands Agents on AWS

 This project demonstrates how to build an intelligent blockchain data analysis agent using the [Strands Agents](https://strandsagents.com) framework with the Model Context Protocol (MCP) to integrate with the `awslabs.aws-dataprocessing-mcp-server`.